-Chambers, L. S. (1945) An investigation of the effects of angle of attack and airfoil model size on the occurrence of shock waves in a two dimensional wind tunnel.
+Chambers, L. S. and Doll, R. E. and Harrell, D. A. (1944) An investigation of the effects of angle of attack and airfoil model size on the occurrence of shock waves in a two dimensional wind tunnel.
 Engineer's thesis, California Institute of Technology. http://resolver.caltech.edu/CaltechETD:etd-12032008-153938

 |Item Type:||Thesis (Engineer's thesis)|